DomainDrivenArchitecture/ddaArchitecture/en/10_backup/20_analysis/decision_form.md

 * Application data: data that is created by the usage of the application
 * Log data: log messages which protocols important occurrences

-## Decisions and Analysis per Application
+## Decisions criteria per Application
 In addition to the actual backup contents (for which backup general guidelines can apply), the individual application must also be considered: